amitxv/PC-Tuning/docs/post-install.md

 It is not a bad idea to skim through both the legacy and immersive control panel to ensure nothing is misconfigured.

+## Analyze Event Viewer

+This step is not required, but can help to justify unexplained performance issues.
+From a developer's perspective, we have certainly "broken" the operating system as we are running minimal services, debloated Windows and more.
+Code that naturally depends on something that is disabled or removed will throw errors or get stuck in an error loop.
+We can use event viewer to inspect whether everything is running as it should be.
+This is the method I used to identify that the [Software Protection service was attempting to register a restart every 30s](/media/software-protection-error.png) as explained in the [Configure Services and Drivers](#configure-services-and-drivers) section (along with the solution).

+- The ``Services-Disable.bat`` script disables logging, so the start values for ``Wecsvc`` and ``EventLog`` must be changed to 3 and 2 respectively

+- After running the script, use your PC normally for a while then open event viewer by typing ``eventvwr.msc`` in ``Win+R``.
+Inspect each section for errors and investigate how they can be solved

+- Once finished, set the ``Wecsvc`` and ``EventLog`` start values back to 4 in the ``Services-Disable.bat`` script

 ## Configuring Games and Applications

 Install any programs and game launchers you commonly use to prepare us for the next steps.